adamhorden/Infrastructure-Projects/electrics.md

 20A RCBO (6kA) type C 30mA    £25.33 each      5
 20A MCB (10kA) type C 	      £5.56 each       2

+We have 3 20A C RCBOs for fitting
+We have 2 10A C RCBOs for fitting
+There are 5 more C RCBOs on order [19th Nov 2019]

 total: £188.43

 - https://www.cef.co.uk/catalogue/products/4679787-10a-1-module-sp-30ma-type-c-6ka-rcbo